Blubberkins/COMP6080-Qanda/README.md

 #### 2.3.4.
 Watching a thread

 * On an individual thread screen, the user should see a "watch" action (button, icon) somewhere above the fold that allows them to watch or unwatch a thread via `PUT /thread/watch`.
 * If the thread is currently watched by this user, the button should imply visually that clicking it will unwatch the thread.
-If the thread is currently not watched by this user, the button should visually imply clicking it will cause it to be liked.
+If the thread is currently not watched by this user, the button should visually imply clicking it will cause it to be watched.
-* Any liking or unliking should reflect a change in the UI immediately.
+* Any watching or unwatching should reflect a change in the UI immediately.

 ### 2.4.
 Milestone 4 - Comments (15%)

-Milestone 5 focuses predominately on user profiles and admins manage other admin permissions.
+Milestone 4 focuses on commenting features once the threads have been made.

 #### 2.4.1.
 Showing comments